vasu8480/vasu8480/README.md

 - 📫 How to reach me **vasu8480@gmail.com**

-- 📄 Download My Reesume [shorturl.at/FHKQ2](https://github.com/vasu8480/resume/blob/main/vasu_resume.pdf)<!-- url is shortten -https://github.com/vasu8480/resume/blob/main/vasu_resume.pdf-->
+- 📄 Download My Resume [shorturl.at/FHKQ2](https://github.com/vasu8480/resume/blob/main/vasu_resume.pdf)<!-- url is shortten -https://github.com/vasu8480/resume/blob/main/vasu_resume.pdf-->

+- 👨‍🎓 I trained more than 150 students at Thub as an intern in the AWS cloud

 ## <h2 align="left">Connect with me:</h2>